Mesoscopic and Macroscopic Entropy Balance Equations in a Stochastic Dynamics and Its Deterministic Limit: Derivation of the macroscopic entropy balance equation

 where all the terms on the right-hand side of \eqref{key_results} are calculated at $\vx=\hat{\vx}(t)$, the colon $:$ denotes the Frobenius product of two matrices of the same size, and $R$ is given by

 In which, $\mSigma=\left(\nabla\nabla\varphi\right)^{-1}$ and $\nabla\nabla\nabla\varphi\Theta$ is an $N$-dimensional vector and its $i$-th component is given by

 where

-We identify a very important fact: The leading order terms of $e_p$ and $Q_{ex}$ are exactly the same \cite{cheng_qian_jsp}.
+The leading asymptotics of $e_{p}$ and $Q_{ex}$ have been studied and applied to a variety of model systems (see e.g. \cite{FE24}).
+Our main contribution is the calculation of the $O(1)$ term.
+We identify a very important fact from \eqref{key_results}: The leading order terms of $e_p$ and $Q_{ex}$ are exactly the same except having opposite signs.
 As a result, the macroscopic rate of entropy change is not an extensive quantity, but it is on the order $O(1)$: